Major Kira: Why!?

 - Casualty: This happened with Nick Jordan due to a brain tumor.
 He got healthier and has at least five years left.

-- The 2007 Doctor Who Christmas Special, "Voyage of the Damned".
-The Captain of the Starship Titanic has a terminal disease, and helps set up the villain's plan (killing himself in the process) in exchange for the knowledge that his family will be provided for.
+- Doctor Who: In "Voyage of the Damned", the Captain of the starship Titanic has a terminal disease, and helps set up the villain's plan (killing himself in the process) in exchange for the knowledge that his family will be provided for.

 - In an episode of Las Vegas, a childhood friend of Delinda Deline shows up, only to inform her that he's dying of cancer, and is going down a bucket list.
 This list includes sleeping with her.
 Turns out Sam does instead.

 - Star Trek: Deep Space Nine:

 - In "Ties of Blood and Water", a visiting Cardassian dissident, Tekeny Ghemor, comes aboard to visit Major Kira Nerys.
 After she tries to enlist his help in leading the movement against the Cardassian-Dominion joint alliance, he suddenly reveals that he has an as-yet-unheard-of ailment and that, you see, he's dying.